About Us

 Mr. Axel Adams, Founder

-Axel served in many roles such as the Chief Operations Officer managing all bureaus, staff, conferences, and programs.
+Axel’s most noted employment was with the Rainbow PUSH Coalition (RPC) where the Rev. Jesse Jackson, Sr. is the Founder and President.
+Axel served as Chief Operations Officer, overseeing bureaus, staff, conferences, and programs.
 He also held the positions of Bureau Chief, National Director of Faith Based Initiatives, and National Youth Director.

 Prior to RPC, Axel was with Westinghouse Savannah River Company in Aiken, SC as a supervisor in the Nuclear Materials Processing Division.
 During his employment there, he was the first African American to receive the Community Service Award.